HathorNetwork/rfcs/text/0000-p2p-sync.md

 When the coordinator receives a new request, it has three possible scenarios:

-1. If the peer already has this transaction, it just returns it;
+1. If the peer already has this transaction, it just returns it.
-2. If it's the first request to download this transaction, it saves the connection requesting it and start the download;
+2. If it's the first request to download this transaction, it saves the connection requesting it and enqueue the transaction to be downloaded.
-3. If it was already requested from another connection but it's still waiting for the download to finish.
-Then it saves the connection doing the request and, when the transaction is successfully downloaded, it is returned to all pending connections that have requested it.
+3. If it was already requested but hasn't finished it yet, it just saves the connection requesting it.

+In cases 2 and 3 a promise is returned to the requested connection, so it can know when the transaction has been downloaded (or if the download has failed).

 A downloaded transaction must be propagated to the network only after all its parents have already been.
 However, the requests might be replied out-of-order because they may be sent to different peers.
 To handle this situation, the downloader has two deques to control the order and a sliding window to control the download flow.
 It also speeds up the download because multiple transactions may be requested simultaneously.